Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    As a system administrator, you must inform your users to avoid UAN reboots during the CSM 1.2 upgrade process.

-   If, however, a UAN is rebooted, then you need to patch the file `roles/uan_interfaces/tasks/can-v2.yml` for your current CSM release in the `vcs/cray/uan-config-management.git` repository and re-run the CFS Ansible play to bring back the CMN (pre-1.2 CAN) interface back in UAN.
+   If, however, a UAN is rebooted, then you need to patch the file `roles/uan_interfaces/tasks/can-v2.yml` for your current CSM release in the `vcs/cray/uan-config-management.git` repository and reboot again to bring back the CMN (pre-1.2 CAN) interface back in the UAN.
 Use the following patch file and follow the instructions in [Configuration Management](../../operations/README.md#configuration-management) to restore CMN access in your UAN:

    ```text